Maniabhishek/Data-Structure-And-Algorithm/Array/1.Easy/f.arrayBasics.md

 // better solution will by using two pointer function removeDuplicates(arr: number[]){

+    // initialize first pointer to 0
     let i = 0;

-    for(let j = 1; j < arr.length; j++){
+    // traverse thorugh array starting from 1 for(let j = 1; j < arr.length; j++){
-        if(arr[j] !== arr[i]) {
+        // if element at 2nd pointer is not equal to element at 1st pointer then we have found new unique element and store it at next index of 1st pointer if(arr[j] !== arr[i]) {
             i++
             arr[i] = arr[j]